gbote/CodePlatoon/django-cars-and-brands/readme.md

 /brands/<:brand_id>/cars/<:car_id>/edit # edit page for a specific car under a specific car brand
 ```

-Remember to start by creating a new virtual environment.
+I always remember to start Django projects by creating a new virtual environment.

 `python -m venv venv source venv/bin/activate`
 `source venv/bin/activate`

-Once you have your virtual environment up and running you can tell pip to download all the requirements for this app by running `pip install -r requirements.txt`.
-Make sure you are in the main directory of the repo (the one with the readme in it).
+Once I had my virtual environment up and running, I "told" pip to download all the requirements for this app by running `pip install -r requirements.txt`.
+I also had to make sure I was in the main directory of the repo (the one with the readme in it) when runnng this command.

-Next set up the database `car_app` by running `createdb car_app`.
+Next, I set up the database `car_app` by running `createdb car_app`.